Brad Blum

-Brad Blum (born 1953) is the Co-Owner of FoodFirst Global Restaurants.
-He was the Founder, Chairman & CEO of FoodFirst Global Restaurants, Inc., upon the establishment of the company in May 2018.
+Bradley D. Blum (born 1953) is an American businessman.
+He is the co-owner of FoodFirst Global Restaurants.
+He was the founder, chairman and CEO of FoodFirst Global Restaurants, Inc., upon the establishment of the company in May 2018.
 Previously he was the CEO of Burger King from December 2002 to July 2, 2004.
-He joined the company from Darden Restaurants where he had headed the Olive Garden unit, but left after only 18 months citing strategic differences with Burger King's board.
-Blum's successor, Greg Brenneman, was appointed on August 1, 2004.
+He joined the company from Darden Restaurants, where he had headed the Olive Garden unit, but left after only 18 months citing strategic differences with Burger King's board.
 Blum was the CEO of Romano's Macaroni Grill from December 2008 to July 2010.
+In 2013 Blum co-founded Five to Seven, a restaurant investment firm that focused on “Good Food for the Planet” based on several central tenets.